Table of Contents

 Effective Dreaming in Ursula LeGuin's The Lathe of Heaven

 This article was published in 1984.
-Most of the issues discussed are still relevant thirty years later.
+Most of the issues discussed are still relevant thirty-five years later.

 This article appeared in The Advocate, March 1984